g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 ```
 You can see the route inform us, the route type, router-id, the source of the stream and the receiver group.
 In other words, R1 is receiving a multicast stream from 10.2.1.2 to 239.0.0.1!

 Now, let's include a IGMP client here.
-Our receiver-sites will receive a IGMP join and translate this into route type 7, and advertise this to our MVPN.
+Our receiver-sites will receive a IGMP join and create a PIM join, that will be translated this into route type 7, and advertise this to our MVPN.
 With this route received by R1, the traffic will be forwarded to the PE receiver.
 Let's check this.

 In the CE2-3, I created a manual GMP join, in the group 239.0.0.1 to stream with source 10.2.1.2.
 ```